pwin/owlready2/doc/world.rst

 Storing the quadstore in a file does not reduce the performance of Owlready2 (actually, it seems that Owlready2 performs a little *faster* when storing the quadstore on the disk).

+To reload an ontology stored in the quadstore (when the corresponding OWL file has been updated), the reload and reload_if_newer optional parameters of .load() can be used (the former reload the ontology, and the latter reload it only if the OWL file is more recent).

 By default, Owlready2 opens the SQLite3 database in exclusive mode.
 This mode is faster, but it does not allow several programs to use the same database simultaneously.
 If you need to have several Python programs that